Gradient-free pulse optimization for adiabatic control in open few-body quantum systems: Introduction

-We present a pulse optimization method for accelerating adiabatic control protocols, including adiabatic population transfer (APT)~\cite{vitanov2017stimulated} and adiabatic quantum computation (AQC)~\cite{farhi2000quantum}, where a driven quantum system follows the instantaneous eigenstate of the Hamiltonian and reaches a desired target state (in APT) or the solution to a computational problem (in AQC).
+We present a robust pulse optimization method for adiabatic control protocols, including adiabatic population transfer (APT)~\cite{vitanov2017stimulated} and adiabatic quantum computation (AQC)~\cite{farhi2000quantum}, where a driven quantum system follows the instantaneous eigenstate of the Hamiltonian and reaches a desired target state (in APT) or the solution to a computational problem (in AQC).
 While adiabatic protocols are inherently robust to fluctuations in the controlling pulses, their speed is limited by the requirement that the system must change slowly compared to its spectral gap~\cite{albash2018adiabatic}.
-Therefore, accelerating adiabatic protocols~\cite{claeys2019floquet,garcia2022highly,harutyunyan2023digital} and adiabatic inspired computation paradigms~\cite{vzunkovivc2025variational} are a topic of active research.
-Motivated by the success of quantum optimal control (QOC) algorithms in enhancing the performance of gate-based quantum algorithms~\cite{evered2023high,jandura2022time}, we introduce a QOC pulse-optimization method for adiabatic protocols. \emph{Our method achieves optimal performance by minimizing leakage from the instantaneous eigenstate during the propagation, i.e., the ``diabatic error.''} The resulting pulses possess both high fidelity---by using QOC---and robustness---due to adherence to the instantaneous eigenstate.
+Therefore, acceleration of adiabatic protocols is a topic of active research~\cite{claeys2019floquet,dann2021inertial,garcia2022highly,harutyunyan2023digital,turyansky2024inertial,vzunkovivc2025variational}.
+Motivated by the success of quantum optimal control (QOC) algorithms in enhancing the performance of gate-based quantum algorithms~\cite{evered2023high,jandura2022time}, we introduce a QOC pulse-optimization method for adiabatic protocols. \emph{Our method achieves optimal performance by minimizing leakage from the instantaneous ground state during the propagation, i.e., the ``diabatic error.''} The resulting pulses possess both high fidelity---by using QOC---and robustness---due to adherence to the instantaneous ground state.

-By using the covariance matrix adaptation evolution strategy (CMA-ES)~\cite{hansen2006cma}---a stochastic gradient-free optimization algorithm--we efficiently optimize open multi-level many-body systems.
-To demonstrate our method, we study three examples: Rapid adiabatic passage in two-level systems (RAP), multi-level stimulated Raman adiabatic passage (STIRAP), and an AQC for solving a graph optimization problem.
-Our method finds robust RAP solutions more efficiently than brute force ensemble optimization~\cite{goerz2014robustness}.
-Moreover, it is scalable, efficiently optimizing an AQC that involves 14 qubits.
+To analyze the performance of our method, we optimize two APT protocols—rapid adiabatic passage in two-level systems (RAP) and multilevel stimulated Raman adiabatic passage (STIRAP)—which are used as building blocks in AQC~\cite{ebadi2022quantum}.
+Our final example is an AQC algorithm for the maximum independent set problem (MIS).
+While the robustness of our pulses to intensity fluctuations is similar to that of brute-force ensemble optimization~\cite{goerz2014robustness}, our approach is substantially more efficient.